 Different wasps build different nests, and it’s easy to confuse them.
 Here are the main types of nests we see in our region:

-- Paper wasps.
-Their nests famously look like upside-down umbrellas.
+- Paper Wasps: Their nests famously look like upside-down umbrellas.
 These nests are often open and can get quite large in size.
 They are typically supported by a single stalk and consist of a paper-like material.

-- Yellowjackets.
-Nests are a papery material and have a single opening.
+- Yellowjackets: Nests are a papery material and have a single opening.
 The inside of a yellowjacket nest can have up to 100 tiers of cells.
 Yellowjackets can also build underground nests that can be enormous in size.

-- Mud daubers.
-True to name, these nests are made out of mostly mud.
+- Mud Daubers: True to name, these nests are made out of mostly mud.
 The nests are small and tubular in size, often looking like organ pipes.
 They are typically found in cracks or crevices.

-- Bald-faced hornets.
-These nests are almost always at least three feet off the ground.
+- Bald-Faced Hornets: These nests are almost always at least three feet off the ground.
 They are made of chewed wood fibers mixed with saliva.
 They often grow to be the size of a football or basketball.

 What to Do About a Wasp Nest Near Your Home

-If you noticed a wasp nest on or near your property, don’t panic.
+If you notice a wasp nest on or near your property, don’t panic.
 For the most part, wasps will not sting unless they feel threatened.
 Therefore, attempting to knock down a nest on your own is never recommended.
 Always call your local wasp control experts for help with any type of stinging insect.